tamermint/foundry-smart-contract-lottery-f24/README.md

 - Some constraints

   > a.
 No actual users involved.
 Most likely it will be dummy accounts sending fake eth into the smart contract\
   > b.
+It's not production scale\
+  > c.
+It's only deployed in Sepolia
-It's not production scale
+  > c.
+It's not meant to be used in production without further testing and security audits

    </br>